Penn Spinning Reel Range

 The Battle II is made from heavy duty aluminum, carbon fiber internal components, and solid metal exterior casing and plating.
 It’s a pretty big step up from the Fierce III when it comes to durability, so if you have had reels fail in the past with large trophy catches, the Battle II will hold its own with ease.

 This is definitely the leading reel when it comes to freshwater fishing, however it does have a habit of rusting and seizing up pretty quickly with saltwater use.
 While you can use this reel perfectly fine in saltwater conditions as well, it is always a good choice to ensure you give it a good rinse after the expedition to remove any salt from the inner workings.

 For average anglers or those just getting into the hobby, the addition of another ball bearing may go unnoticed.
 However, for anglers that spend more time with a rod in their hand than anything else, the difference is noticeable.
 While both the Fierce and Battle reels will give you a smooth and reliable lead and reel-in, the Battle scoots ahead by being able to offer this same smooth feel at a slightly higher speed.
 If you are wrestling with a high energy fish that likes taking your line, it will be both smooth and silent.

 - Heavy duty exterior construction gets you an extremely durable reel

 - Shines bright as the leading reel in quick and silent reeling-in

 - Offers a felted washer component on top of the HT-100 drag system

-While both the Fierce III and the Battle II are perfectly suitable choices for the average fisherman, the Battle II moves slightly ahead as the winner in this battle.
-Its heavier overall construction, better internal layout, and additional ball bearing help to give it a bit of an edge.
-However, both reels are in a very similar price range and can definitely make your first experience into freshwater fishing an incredibly memorable one.
+While both the Fierce III and Battle II are perfectly suitable choices for the average fisherman, the Battle II moves slightly ahead as the winner in this battle.
+Its heavier overall construction, better internal layout, and additional ball bearing helps to give it a bit of an edge.
+However, both reels are in a very similar price range and can definitely make your first experience of freshwater fishing an incredibly memorable one.